openjdk/jdk/test/micro/org/openjdk/bench/valhalla/sandbox/corelibs/mapprotos/README.md

 Inserting entries into the HashMap may resize the table but otherwise does not use any additional memory on each get or put.

-## XHashMap stores the initial entry in a table of inline classes
+## XHashMap stores the initial entry in a table of value classes
 The hash of the key is used as the first index into the table.
 If there is a collision, subsequent entries add the familiar link list of Nodes.
 On key removal, direct entries in the table are replaced by the first linked node;